 OESE Technical Assistance Centers

-The Office of Elementary and Secondary Education (OESE) supports numerous technical assistance providers, including technical assistance networks, the Comprehensive Centers and other national centers to provide content expertise, evidence-based tools and resources, and direct support to effectively address State and local grantee needs and assist with implementation of federal programs across key program areas.
+The Office of Elementary and Secondary Education (OESE) supports numerous technical assistance providers, including technical assistance networks, the Comprehensive Centers and other national technical assistance centers to provide content expertise, evidence-based tools and resources, and direct support to effectively address State and local grantee needs and assist with implementation of federal programs across key program areas.

 On this page, you will find descriptions of each Center, the services it provides, and where to find more information.
-Click the Center names to visit Center websites and learn more about the resources and supports available
+Click the Center names to visit Center websites and learn more about the resources and supports available.

 Equity Assistance Centers provide technical assistance and training, upon request, in the areas of race, sex, national origin, and religion to public school districts and other responsible governmental agencies to promote equitable education opportunities.
 The four regional Equity Assistance Centers work in the areas of civil rights, equity, and school reform.
 This assistance helps schools and communities ensure that equitable education opportunities are available and accessible for all children.
 Visit each Center’s site to find more information about EAC services and to request support:

-- Region I: Connecticut, Delaware, Kentucky, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Puerto Rico, Rhode Island, Vermont, Virgin Islands, West Virginia.
+• Region I: Connecticut, Delaware, Kentucky, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Puerto Rico, Rhode Island, Vermont, Virgin Islands, West Virginia.

-- Region II: Alabama, Arkansas, District of Columbia, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia.
+• Region II: Alabama, Arkansas, District of Columbia, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia.

-- Region III: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Wisconsin.
+• Region III: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Wisconsin.

-- Region IV: Alaska, American Samoa, Arizona, California, Colorado, Commonwealth of the Northern Mariana Islands, Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming.
+• Region IV: Alaska, American Samoa, Arizona, California, Colorado, Commonwealth of the Northern Mariana Islands, Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, Wyoming.

 The State Support Network was a technical assistance initiative designed to support state and district school improvement efforts.
 Use this site to find valuable resources to assist you in supporting state and district school improvement efforts.

-Student Engagement and Attendance Center (SEA Center)
+Student Engagement and Attendance Center (SEAC)

 The Student Engagement and Attendance Center (SEAC) provides technical assistance that builds State and local capacity to reduce chronic absenteeism.
 The SEAC supports States and districts as they engage with issues related to engagement, absenteeism, and attendance supports through identifying promising practices, providing opportunities for peer learning, and developing resources to support state and local efforts.
 To request support, or for more information, please contact the SEAC team.